-In their study examining the association of DISC1 gene with schizophrenia, Ye et al. used human cortical organoids to demonstrate that DISC1/Ndel1 interactions regulate mitotic events in neural stem cells and that a delay in mitosis was observed in organoids derived from a patient with a DISC1 mutation (Ye et al., 2017).
+In their study examining the association of DISC1 gene with schizophrenia, Ye et al. (2017) used human cortical organoids to demonstrate that DISC1/Ndel1 interactions regulate mitotic events in NSCs and that a delay in mitosis was observed in organoids derived from a patient with a DISC1 mutation.